Is SEO dead in 2024?

 Most website owners avoid technical aspects of their website.

-If you ignore issues that are preventing your website from getting more search traffic, you’ll be leaving a ton of money on the table.
+If you ignore issues preventing your website from getting more search traffic, you’ll leave a ton of money on the table.

 You need to regularly audit your website to find all the issues on your site.

 It doesn’t matter whether it’s 2024 or 2030, site audits are going to stay forever.

 A site audit is simply a process for evaluating the search engine friendliness of your website in multiple areas.
 It gives you an in-depth overview of your website’s health.

 How to perform site audits on your website?

 Here’s how to quickly perform site audits to find and fix all your website issues.

 Quick note: We use Semrush (the #1 SEO tool used by over 10 million people worldwide) for the site audit.
 So we’ll be using the same tool to perform site audits.